Snow cuts off hundreds of villages in eastern Europe

 Russia, which supplies about a quarter of Europe's natural gas, reduced westward flows through pipelines across Ukraine last week citing greater domestic demand because of the extreme weather.

-(Reporting by European Bureaux; Writing by Diana Abdallah; Editing by Ben Harding)
+(Reporting by European Bureau; Writing by Diana Abdallah; Editing by Ben Harding)